 The Lhasa to Everest Base Camp Tour is an adventurous trip in Tibet that is amongst one of the best Tibet tours.
 The remarkably easy tours in Tibet bring travelers to the roof of the world and the heartland of the Tibetan plateau, Lhasa.
 Almost all the popular tour packages in Tibet begin and end in the capital city of Lhasa, where travelers get time to acclimatize with the high elevations prior to beginning the spectacular journey.
 Traversing through the most renowned landmarks of cultural and spiritual importance, the Lhasa to EBC tour is considered to be one of the top tours in Tibet.
-The entire tour journey offers it visitors with charming landscapes dotted with age-old monasteries, heavenly lakes, quaint high passes, impressive glaciers, emerald-blue rivers, far-flung farming valleys and incredible panoramic views of the monstrous Himalayan peaks.
+The entire tour journey offers visitors with charming landscapes dotted with age-old monasteries, heavenly lakes, quaint high passes, impressive glaciers, emerald-blue rivers, far-flung farming valleys and incredible panoramic views of the monstrous Himalayan peaks.

 The Lhasa to Everest Base Camp Tour begins only the following day after arrival in the ancient Buddhist city and getting acclimatized with the high altitudes.
 The major highlights of this popular tour in Tibet include sightseeing trips in Lhasa and visits to a couple of significant landmarks on the outskirts of the city, not forgetting the fabulous trip to the Everest Base Camp.
-The first day of sightseeing in Lhasa takes visitors to the most popular winter palace, Potala and the summer palace, Norbulingka, apparently the palaces of the Dalai Lama.
+The first day of sightseeing in Lhasa takes visitors to the most popular winter palace, Potala, and the summer palace, Norbulingka, apparently the palaces of the Dalai Lama.
 The day’s tour winds up after a brief visit to Mentsekhang, the Tibet Traditional Hospital also otherwise known as the Tibetan Medical and Astrological Institute.
 On the second day of sightseeing around Lhasa, travelers will be led to some of the most famous monasteries of Tibet including the Drepung Monastery, Sera Monastery, and the Jokhang Temple.
 The mesmerizing tour wraps off in the evening after a stroll through the bustling Barkhor marketplace, which is filled with open stalls, pilgrim gatherings, exotic objects, and spiritual vibes.
 Adding extra fascination to one of the top tours in Tibet is the fabulous drive to Everest Base Camp.
 The Tashi Lhunpo Monastery in Shigatse, the Sakya and Rongbuk Monastery, and the Palchoe Monastery in Gyantse are other chief places covered by the Lhasa to Everest Base Camp itinerary.

 The remarkable Lhasa to Everest Base Camp Tour can be achieved by travelers who are physically fit and in sound health.
 Besides the altitude, the tour is nothing short of a whole storehouse of mesmerizing moments, thrilling road drives, and extraordinary experiences.
 The best seasons to go on this tour would be anything apart from the mid-winter months where there is excess snowfall and could cause transportation hazards.
-Come and join Royal Holidays to explore the magnificent settings in the roof of the world and generate memories worth to remember for a lifetime.
-The spectacular view of the Everest is such a sight to see; we will make you feel that it was one of your major accomplishments in life.
+Come and join Royal Holidays to explore the magnificent settings in the roof of the world and generate memories worth remembering for a lifetime.
+The spectacular view of Everest is such a sight to see; we will make you feel that it was one of your major accomplishments in life.

 Join Our Small Group DeparturesView Available Dates